 - Ribbons will be awarded to the 1st 5th place exhibitors in each of the Obedience, Showmanship and Rally CLASSES. - 2.
-Depending on the number of entries, a Champion and Reserve Champion may be awarded in each DIVISION (ie; Beginner Novice, Novice, Grad Novice, Advanced, Veterans). - 3.
-An Overall Champion and Reserve Champion will be awarded to the highest scoring exhibitors in each DISCIPLINE (Obedience, Rally and Showmanship).
-Dogs entered in Veterans Obedience are not eligible to compete for the Overall Obedience awards. - 4.
+Depending on the number of entries, a Champion and Reserve Champion may be awarded in each DIVISION (ie; Beginner Novice, Novice, Grad Novice, Advanced, Veterans). - An Overall Champion and Reserve Champion will be awarded to the highest scoring exhibitors in each DISCIPLINE (Obedience, Rally and Showmanship).
+Dogs entered in the Puppy Class or Veterans Obedience are not eligible to compete for the Overall Obedience awards. - 4.
 A Dog Grand Champion and Reserve Grand Champion will be awarded to the single dog and handler teams with the highest combined total qualifying score for Obedience, Showmanship and Rally.
 Exhibitors must participate in all three disciplines with the same dog in order to be eligible for this award.
 Exhibitors showing a single dog in this contest are not eligible for the Handler Grand or Reserve Grand Champion award.
-Dogs entered in the Puppy class or Veterans Division classes are not eligible to compete for Grand Champion or Reserve Grand Champion awards at County Fair. - 5.
+Dogs entered in the Puppy class or Veterans Division classes are not eligible to compete for the Dog Grand Champion or Reserve Grand Champion awards at County Fair. - 5.
 A Handler Grand Champion and Reserve Grand Champion will be awarded to the exhibitors with the highest combined total qualifying score for Obedience, Showmanship and Rally.
 Exhibitors must show more than one dog in the contest and exhibitors must participate in all three disciplines.
 The exhibitor's highest score from any dog in each discipline will be used to compute the combined score.
 (Their top scores could come from different dogs or all from the same dog, but they must show more than one dog.)
 Exhibitors showing more than one dog in this contest are not eligible for the Dog Grand or Reserve Grand Champion award.
-Dogs entered in the Puppy class or Veterans Division classes are not eligible to compete for the Grand Champion or Reserve Grand Champion awards at County Fair. - 6.
-The top four qualifying scores in each class are eligible to go to State Fair. - 7.
-Unlimited State Fair entries are available in Graduate Novice A/B, Open A/B, Grad Open A/B and Utility A/B Obedience, Rally Advanced/Excellent A/B, and Masters Rally. - 8.
-The Puppy Class is not offered at State Fair. - 9.
-The top two scorers in each Showmanship age group (Junior, Intermediate, Senior) are eligible to participate in the Boulder County Fair Small Animal Round Robin
+Dogs entered in the Puppy class or Veterans Division classes are not eligible to compete for the Handler Grand Champion or Reserve Grand Champion awards at County Fair. - The top four qualifying scores in each class at the county fair are eligible to go to the State Dog Trials. - Unlimited State Fair Dog Trials entries are available in Graduate Novice A/B, Open A/B, Grad Open A/B and Utility A/B Obedience, Rally Advanced/Excellent A/B, and Masters Rally A/B. - The Puppy Class and Masters Choice Class are not offered at the State Dog Trials.
+Exhibitors who receive a qualifying score in the Masters Choice Rally class at County Fair are not eligible to compete in the Masters Rally class at the State Dog Trials.